charkster/SCARF/README.md

 used to see all SCARF slaves on the bus.
 In my bench FPGA I have 20 or more designs implemented and SCARF keeps them all organized for me, just as if they were all individual ICs connected on a circuit board.

+My FPGA development board is a Digilent CMOD A7-35t, and I included the pin constraint file which I used to implement a sample SCARF design.
+This board has an external SRAM which is used in the verilog and python examples.
+I wanted to show that SCARF can be used interface to memories directly.

+In the verilog directory scarf_top.sv is the top-level.